VickyNarotamo/HTML-and-CSS-Projects/README.md

  In this repository you will see an html css template for projects worked on

 There are two projects I have worked on:
-1. A Movie Theator Site
+1. A Movie Theater Site
 2. Crew Motorfest Site

 Movie Theater Site